Skip to content

 Options:

---level <level> Clear specific log level only
+--level <level> Clear specific log level

---name <name> Clear specific logger only
+--name <pattern> Clear specific logger

---before <date> Clear logs before date (ISO format)
+--before <date> Clear logs before date

 Examples: